Ahmad-Masoud/Hospital-Management-System/README.md

 Hospital Management System <br>
 Includes admin panel <br>
-Download and open the folder in PyCharm or anyother editor Make sure you have django installed
+Download and open the folder in PyCharm or anyother editor <br>
+Make sure you have django installed <br>
-In terminal type cd Hospital
+In terminal type cd Hospital <br>
-In terminal type python manage.py runserver
+In terminal type python manage.py runserver <br>
-Click on the server link provided in terminal
+Click on the server link provided in terminal <br>
-In your url add /index/ or /admin/
+In your url add /index/ or /admin/ <br>
-Username = Ahmad and Password = 12345
+Username = Ahmad and Password = 12345 <br>